Syllabus for Materials Science for Biomedical Engineering

-- explain basic relationships between structure and properties for all classes of materials,
+- explain the basic relationship between structure and properties of all classes of materials,

 - make qualitative comparisons between materials,

-- describe the different test methods of materials,
+- account for different test methods of materials,

-- describe the most commonly used polymers, ceramics and metals as biomaterials.
+- describe most commonly used polymers, ceramics and metals as biomaterials.

-Material structure and deformation mechanisms.
-Relationship between atomic bonds, microstructure and macroscopic properties.
+Materials structure and deformation mechanisms.
+Relationship between atomic bonds, microstructure and macroscopic properties. .
 Materials testing.
-Properties of engineering materials within all classes of materials.
+Properties of technical materials within all material classes.
 Materials for replacement or repair of human organs.
-The course could be given in English.

-Lectures, exercise classes, laboratory sessions and supervision of project assignments.
+Lectures, lessons, laboratory work and supervision of project assignments.

 Written exam (3 credits).
 Oral and written presentation of laboratory work and project assignments (2 credits).